Muhammad Loutfi Goumah: Early life and education

 Goumah was born in Alexandria, the second biggest city in Egypt, then under the British occupation.
-His father was the honorable sayed Goumah Aboul-Kheir, a descendant of prophet Muhammad, his mother Khadeeja Mahmoud Al-Sonbaty, an Egyptian lady of Egyptian, Turkish and French ancestors.
-His mother couldn't breast-feed, and he was breastfed by Molouk Eid, the Mother of the famous Arab music composer Sayed Darwish.
-His family moved to the city of Tanta, where he joined the Coptic school, his family then moved him to the Prince's School, where he finished his primary education in 1900, he joined the khedive's school, where he finished his secondary education in 1903, his mother died in 1903 and Goumah traveled to Beirut and joined the American College in Beirut to study philosophy.
+His father was the honorable sayed Goumah Aboul-Kheir, a descendant of Muhammad, his mother Khadeeja Mahmoud Al-Sonbaty, an Egyptian lady of Egyptian, Turkish and French ancestry.
+His mother couldn't breast-feed, and he was breastfed by Molouk Eid, the mother of the famous Arab music composer Sayed Darwish.
+His family moved to the city of Tanta, where he joined the Coptic school.
+He completed his secondary education at the Prince's School in 1903; his mother died the same year.
+After this, he traveled to Beirut and joined the American College in Beirut to study philosophy.
 He returned to Egypt and worked as a school teacher at the Helwan primary school, until late 1907, when he acquired his baccalaureate.
-He joined the Khedive's Law School in 1908 to earn a degree in law but was expelled after a speech he made in the 40th day death anniversary of Mostafa Kamel.
-He left to France and joined the law school of Lyon University and studied law under the famous French scholar Eduoard Lambert and after acquiring his PhD in late 1912, Goumah returned to Egypt and started his career as a lawyer.
+He joined the Khedival Law School in 1908 to earn a degree in law, but was expelled after a speech he made on the 40-day death memorial of Egyptian nationalist Mustafa Kamil.
+He moved to France and joined the law school at Lyon University, studying law under the famous French scholar Eduoard Lambert.
+After acquiring his doctorate in late 1912, Goumah returned to Egypt and started his career as a lawyer.